guillemontecinos/intro-to-threejs/02-matrices-and-interaction/02-matrices-and-interaction.md

 const cubeLookAt = new THREE.Vector3(0, 1, 0)
 ```

 Inside the `updateCubeTransform()` function let's make a copy of that vector called `cubeLookAtCopy` and multiply it by the scalar product between `translateSpeed` and `moveDirection`, which will indicate what's the translation direction and scale.
-Then, let's create a [`Translation` matrix](https://en.wikipedia.org/wiki/Translation_(geometry)) from that vector calling the method `new THREE.Matrix4().makeTranslation(tx, ty, tz)`.
+Then, let's create a [`Translation` matrix](https://en.wikipedia.org/wiki/Translation_(geometry)) from that vector calling the method `new THREE.Matrix4().makeTranslation(tx, ty, tz)`.

 ```js
 // Since the rotation has been previously applied to the transformMatrix, the mesh's "front" has rotated.
 Then, applying translating the cube in the y-direction means it will move in the y-direction of the already rotated cube's coordinate system.